jchristey/DH110-22f/InterfaceDesignSystem/README.md

 ![contrast check](contrast3.png)

 Pictured above is one of the screenshots of the color contrast accessibility test done on Figma through the Plugin 'Color contrast'.
 I decided to feature the least glaring contrast to show that it still passes the WCAG AA test.

+### Reflection

+I loved working on interface design variation for this project.
+I'd be curious to see what the outcome of different impression tests would be, had I gotten more input from others.
+But I'm fairly happy with the clean-cut look of the final design and feel that it will work fairly seemless with other pages of the app.